Public policy engagement

 Department for Business, Energy and Industrial Strategy – Consultation on mandatory climate-related financial disclosures by publicly quoted companies, large private companies and LLPs – Barclays’ submission (PDF 600KB)

 Barclays retains the services of public affairs agencies in a number of locations.
-They are employed for the purposes of political monitoring and strategic advice - they are prohibited from making representations to governments or policymakers on our behalf.
+They are employed for the purposes of political monitoring and strategic advice - they are prohibited from making representations to governments or policymakers on our behalf, except in the US.

-In order to meet our accountability and oversight commitments in relation to agencies, we work very closely with them on a day-to-day basis to ensure the Government Relations team has complete oversight of the work being undertaken for us.
+In order to meet our accountability and oversight commitments in relation to agencies, we work very closely with them on a day-to-day basis to ensure the Strategic Policy Group has oversight of the work being undertaken for us.
 This includes weekly calls to agree priorities for the week, documented lists of completed actions and ad hoc phone counsel.
-We also have clear work orders in place with each of our agencies to be clear on the remit of their work.
+We also have work orders in place with each of our agencies to set out the parameters for and the remit of their work.

 A list of the agencies we work with in each jurisdiction is below.
-We do not currently retain the support of any agencies in the USA or Asia.
+We do not currently retain the support of any agencies in Asia Pacific.

 - Cicero Group